therekrab/therekrab/README.md

 I've been enjoying using computers to solve problems with code for nearly a decade now.
 I lead the programming team of FRC team
 [3414 (Hackbots)](https://www.fpsrobotics.com),
-where I was a 2025 Dean's List Semi-Finalist!
+where I was nomitated for Dean's list in 2025!

 I'm currently enrolled at North Farmington High School, class of 2026.